Excse/arkoi_language/docs/basic_types.md

 ### Integer Constants

-The type of integer constants are determined by the given type or using u64/s64.
+The type of integer constants are determined by the given op or using u64/s64.
 Every constant is downcasted automatically if the arithmetic precision is lower and no data is getting lost.
 If this is not the case an explicit cast is necessary.